Skip to content

 python

-from trame.widgets import vuetify
+from trame.widgets import vuetify3 as v3

 Python Vuetify Rules